Getting Started with Kavi Software

 See Also alias.

-Term used by Kavi Commerce.
+Kavi Commerce term.
 A request to charge a credit card for a specified amount through a payment gateway.
 If the authorization request is granted, a reserve will be placed for the specified amount in the cardholder's account without actually capturing the funds.
 When appropriate, the card will be charged and the funds captured.

 See Also delayed capture.

-Term used in Kavi Groups.
+Kavi Groups term.
 Documents uploaded to a folder can be assigned names automatically, rather than having their names added manually by the submitter.
 The assigned names are sequential and based on a user-defined format.
 For example, a document may be automatically assigned a prefix and a number.

 B